-Amos Oz (Israel, 1939) is regarded worldwide as one of the greatest contemporary writers and considered a candidate for the Nobel Prize.
+Amos Oz (Israel, 1939-2018) is regarded worldwide as one of the greatest contemporary writers and considered a candidate for the Nobel Prize.
 He made his debut in 1965 aged 22 with the collection of short stories Where the Jackals Howl.
 It was followed by a massive oeuvre, translated into 37 languages.
 His novels include My Michael, A Perfect Peace, Black Box, To Know a Woman, Fima, Don't Call it Night and The Same Sea.
 In 2002 his autobiographical novel A Tale of Love and Darkness appeared, which became a worldwide bestseller.
 In 2007 the fairy tale Suddenly in the Depth of the Forest and the novel Rhyming Life and Death appeared.
 It was followed by the collection of short stories Scenes from Village Life.
 His most recent book is the kibbutz situated Between Friends.
 Amos Oz has received countless international awards, including the Prix Fémina, the Israel Prize, the Friedespreis des Deutschen Buchhandels, the Prix France Culture and the Goethe Prize.
-Mr Oz lives in Arad and teaches literature at Ben Gurion University in Beersheva.
+Mr Oz lived in Arad and taught literature at Ben Gurion University in Beersheva.

 Archive available for: Amos Oz